 The authors wish to express appreciation to Shawn Banks, Alison Duncan, Chris Gunter, Robert Jones, Debra Ireland, and Barbara Scott for their assistance in preparing this publication.

-This publication in the Local Foods series is the third of eight publications about childcare center production gardens:
+This publication in the Local Foods series is the third of fifteen publications about childcare center production gardens:

 - Growing and Cooking Fruits and Vegetables at Childcare Centers (LF-007-01)

 - Creating Childcare Center Production Gardens (LF-007-02)

 - Growing Warm-Season Fruits and Vegetables in Childcare Production Gardens (LF-007-03)

 - Growing Cool-Season Vegetables in Childcare Production Gardens (LF-007-04)